ternaustralia/linkeddata-site/tern-ontology/dev-guide/intro.md

 # Introduction

-This section will provide guidance on how to implement and use the TERN Ontology for ecological data exchange.
+This section will provide guidance on how to implement and use the TERN Ontology for ecological data representation and exchange.

 :::danger TODO
 Provide some background technical information required to implement and use the TERN Ontology.